Ennis: Sports and leisure

 Within the town, there are six adult soccer clubs (Avenue United, Lifford FC, Ennis Town, Turnpike Rovers, Hermitage FC and Ennis Dons FC), two adult GAA clubs (Éire Óg and The Banner GAA), and one rugby club (Ennis RFC).

 International relations

 Ennis is twinned with Phoenix, Arizona.
 Each summer an average of four 4th/5th year students partake in the Phoenix Youth Ambassador Program, which is facilitated by the city of Phoenix twinning committee and the Ennis Chamber of Commerce.

-It is also twinned with the town of Saint-Paul-de-Fenouillet in southern France.
+It is also twinned with the town of Saint-Paul-de-Fenouillet in southern France and Langenfeld, Rhineland in Germany.